Permissions in Vivaldi

 Changing website permissions globally

-To control some website permissions globally, open Settings > Webpages > Default Permissions.
+To control some website permissions globally, open Settings > Privacy > Default Permissions.
 Then decide whether sites should ask before giving permission, should always be allowed or should be blocked by default.

 To see and edit the list of websites you’ve given or denied permissions, open chrome://settings/content.
 Even though we use Chrome’s interface and link, the settings are for Vivaldi.